TimVincii/Terrastorage/README.md

 The client side features an options screen that can be accessed with [mod menu](https://github.com/TerraformersMC/ModMenu) or with the `/tsclient options` command, it allows for the configuration of the following settings:
 * **Options Button** - Controls whether an "Options" button, which takes the player to the options screen, is added to the storage screens.
 * **Hotbar Protection** - Determines whether the hotbar is excluded from storage actions.
-* **Buttons Style** - Controls the style of the buttons added to storage inventory screens.
-It can be set to:

-  * Default - The standard Minecraft button style.
-  * Text Only - Displays only the button text without a background, similar to Terraria’s storage buttons.
-* **Buttons Placement** - Controls which side of the screen the storage option buttons are added to, and can be set to:

-  * Right - Buttons are placed on the right side of storage screens.
-  * Left - Buttons are placed on the left side of storage screens.
 * **Sort By** - Determines the property by which items are sorted when using "Sort Items" or "Sort Inventory".
 It can be set to:

   * Item Group - Items are sorted by their group.